derekargueta/Android-Interview-Questions/README.md

 * Describe how to implement XML namespaces.
 * Explain how to present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML (no Java) [[info]](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList)
+* for layout_width and layout_height, what's the difference between match_parent and wrap_content?

 ## Android Networking
 * Have you use an HTTP Library, which, why, did you like it?